the starting point of eastpointe

 Over numerous generations, God has continued to bless, use, and grow Eastpointe Christian Church.

 What began as a small home Bible study is now a dynamic, growing, multi-faceted church, with thousands of people giving their lives to Jesus through baptism at Eastpointe.

 An independent church & a larger movement

 In addition to our own rich history, Eastpointe is affiliated through history and name with what is known as the Restoration Movement.
 Eastpointe Christian Church is a non-denominational church.
 In accordance with the practice of the New Testament church, local Elders that are installed by the congregation independently govern us.
-Our association with other Christian Churches and Churches of Christ is unique.
+Our association with other Christian Churches is unique.
 Eastpointe does not belong to any boards, hierarchies, or voting associations, but our relationship and fellowship with other churches with a similar faith and heritage is unmistakable.